 The Android[®] device is now connected to CDR via Bluetooth[®].
 The connection will be established automatically whenever the vehicle is started.
+Please allow a moment for the phone book to transfer (this can take up several minutes).

 1) In Porsche models after November 2012, thanks to Secure Simple Pairing, it is simply a matter of confirming whether the same six-digit code is displayed on both devices.